reIyst/SSWG/README.md

         That about sums up the funtions: Verbosity is king in this script and it wouldn't have happened unless other people knew THIS FACT!

-        ##  Why is this script better in my opinion: It combines the swiftness of @Patrickm hacks running without the -g
-        ##  ~ The Verbosity Needed to understand the who, what , when, where, why, how from: Verbosity
-        ##  And it's debugged ~ forcing error condition to test for insight | and fixing them.

         This work is a combiation of forked scripts.
         (Yanzdan ~ Base)
         (Patrickm ~ Verbosity!! jq | Renewal, json output)